 Born on October 27, 1947, and raised in New Jersey, Susan graduated from Ramapo High School and went on to work at NJ Bell.
 During this time, mutual friends set her up on a blind date with Mark Pfeil.
 After just three dates, Susan and Mark eloped, beginning a marriage and loving partnership that would last for nearly 57 years.

 Together, Susan and Mark raised their four daughters, Barbara Jean Holmes, Cheryl Meltzer, Karen Grossi, and Jeanette Himpele, first in Danbury, Connecticut, and later in Bethlehem, Pennsylvania.
-Their family grew to include four sons in law and eventually three grandchildren.
+Their family grew to include four sons-in-law and eventually three grandchildren.
 Above all, being a grandmother to Nathan, Tara, and Ali was one of her greatest joys.

 Spending time with family meant so much to Susan, she truly cherished the experiences and memories they shared together.
-She always looked forward to the annual Carls family gatherings with her siblings Edward Carls, Elizabeth Greenleaf, and Dorothy Luzzi, along with their extended families.
+She always looked forward to the annual Carls family gatherings with her siblings Edward Carls, Elizabeth Greenleaf, and Dorothy Luzzi, and their families.
 Though this tradition became more difficult to maintain as the family grew, keeping up with these occasions became especially meaningful to her in recent years.

 Susan loved to travel and explore the country, creating cherished memories on cross country trips with her family.
 In retirement, she and Mark continued their adventures in their RV, ultimately visiting all 50 states over her lifetime.
 Along the way, they found themselves drawn to Florida, spending extended time there each winter before eventually settling in Fort Myers in recent years.